pmcoder/neovimide/README.md

 # neovimide
 My neovim "IDE" setup

+Linux?: (might be wrong)
 Clone this into ~/.local/share/nvim
+MAC:
-NOTE: the following may be incorrect or specific to Linux where the above is specific to MAC Clone this into ~/.config/nvim
+Clone this into ~/.config/nvim
+Copy mv ~/.config/site to ~/.local/share/nvim
 Run nvim
 :PlugInstall
 Go find where to put the color schemes